6 Things You Need to Know About Zika Virus During Pregnancy

 The Zika virus can cause serious complications during pregnancy and can result in birth defects.
 The virus can be spread through a bite from an infected mosquito, and a 2013 study found it can be spread through sexual transmission as well.

-Normally the Zika virus isn’t serious.
-The main symptoms are fever, rash joint pain and conjunctivitis —which usually last anywhere from a few days to a week.
+Normally, the Zika virus isn’t serious.
+The main symptoms are fever, rash, joint pain, and conjunctivitis — these usually last anywhere from a few days to a week, according to the World Health Organization (WHO).
 Symptoms can be so mild that some people aren’t even aware they have the virus.
 But that is exactly what makes the sexual transmission so dangerous.

-Dangers of Zika and pregnancy
+Dangers of Zika during pregnancy

-Because of the serious complications during pregnancy and possible birth defects, women who are planning to conceive, have a chance of conceiving or are pregnant should understand risk factors and take precautions to ensure the health of their child.
+Because of the serious complications during pregnancy and possible birth defects, women who are planning to conceive, have a chance of conceiving, or are pregnant should understand risk factors and take precautions to ensure the health of their child.

 - For six months after a man has shown symptoms of the Zika virus or has been diagnosed with the virus

 - For eight weeks after a man has traveled to an area where the Zika virus is active

 - At all times if a man lives in an area with Zika virus, whether or not symptoms have appeared

 4. Wait to get pregnant to prevent harm to your baby.
 For couples trying to get pregnant, the Zika virus can present a danger to the unborn baby.
 The CDC recommends that women who have symptoms or who have been exposed to the virus wait at least eight weeks before attempting conception.
 Men who have been exposed or have symptoms should wait at least six months after symptoms appeared before attempting conception.